Seton Hall into Big East semis, beats St. John’s 77-69 in OT

 BIG PICTURE

-Seton Hall: After stopping their losing streak perhaps just in time, the Pirates hope a strong run at Madison Square Garden can get them in the NCAAs.
-Seton Hall is the last program besides Villanova to win the Big East tournament, taking the 2016 title.
+Seton Hall: After stopping their losing streak perhaps just in time, the Pirates hope a strong performance at MSG can get them in the NCAAs.
+Seton Hall is the last program besides Villanova to win the Big East Tournament, taking the 2016 title.

 UP NEXT